pytorch/xla/docs/pjrt.md

-The PyTorch/XLA r2.0 release introduces support for the [PJRT Plugin API](https://github.com/openxla/community/blob/main/rfcs/20230123-pjrt-plugin.md#rfc-openxla-pjrt-plugin), used to access the new TFRT-based TPU runtime in `libtpu`, which is now the default runtime when `PJRT_DEVICE=TPU` is set.
+The PyTorch/XLA r2.0 release introduces support for the [PJRT Plugin API](https://github.com/openxla/community/blob/main/rfcs/20230123-pjrt-plugin.md#rfc-openxla-pjrt-plugin), used to access the new TFRT-based TPU runtime in `libtpu`.
+This is now the default runtime when `PJRT_DEVICE=TPU` is set.
 The legacy StreamExecutor-based TPU runtime used in 1.13 will still be available with `PJRT_DEVICE=TPU_LEGACY` in the 2.0 release, but it will be removed in a future version.
 If you encounter